NVIDIA/aistore/README.md

 * [Boto3 support](https://github.com/NVIDIA/aistore/tree/main/python/aistore/botocore_patch) for interoperability with AWS SDK for Python (aka [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html)) client
   - and other [Botocore](https://github.com/boto/botocore) derivatives.

 For the original AIStore **white paper** and design philosophy, for introduction to large-scale deep learning and the most recently added features, please see [AIStore Overview](/docs/overview.md) (where you can also find six alternative ways to work with existing datasets).
-Videos and **animated presentations** can be found at [videos](/docs/videos.md).
+For our 2024 KubeCon presentation, please see [AIStore: Enhancing petascale Deep Learning across Cloud backends](https://www.youtube.com/watch?v=N-d9cbROndg).

 Finally, [getting started](/docs/getting_started.md) with AIS takes only a few minutes.